dalibo/db2topg/README.md

 ``deltocopy -d my_output_dir | psql -e --set=ON_ERROR_STOP=1 my_database``

 deltocopy produces all the COPY statements to load data into PostgreSQL to its stdout.
+You may add a -e option to specify encoding.

+To get the full list of supported encodings in Perl: ``perl -e 'use Encode; print join("\n",Encode->encodings(":all"));'``

 If you are in a hurry, and your server can bear it, there is a parallel mode.
 I advise you to only use it when you have validated that everything is ok at least once: